MegumiSV/Megumi-Souvatzis/README.md

 ## 🗂️ Study Abroad Portal Structure

 This diagram represents the architecture of the study abroad workflow portal I designed.
-It visualizes how outbound, inbound, workflow, and documentation systems connect to support students and staff.
+used to visualize outbound, inbound, workflow, and documentation systems connect to support students and staff.

 ![Study Abroad Portal Structure](Structure.png)